 The first checkbox at the top simplifies things if you are not using Parameter Groups (see the following section for a discussion of groups).
 In this case, leave the check box unchecked.
 The main area shows a list of parameter definitions.
 Each parameter has a name, which must be unique for this Analysis Engine.
-The other three attributes specify whether the parameter can have a single or multiple values (an array of values), whether it is Optional or Mandatory, and what the value type it can hold (String, Integer, Float, and Boolean).
+The first three attributes specify whether the parameter can have a single or multiple values (an array of values), whether it is Optional or Mandatory, and what the value type it can hold (String, Integer, Float, and Boolean).
+If an external override name has been specified an attribute of "XO" is included.
+See External Configuration Parameter Overrides for a discussion of external configuration parameter overrides.